Pietro Marini: Biography

 Pietro Marini was born in 1794 in Rome, in what was then the Papal States.
 He was the son of Neapolitan architect Francesco Saverio Marini and Irene De Dominicis.
 Marini was baptised in the patriarchal Vatican basilica in 1794; his godfather was Cardinal Gregorio Barnaba Chiaramonti, O.S.B.Cas., the future Pope Pius VII.
 Marini is an ancestor of Cardinal Niccolò Marini.

 Marini studied letters and philosophy at the Pontifical Roman Seminary from 1804 to 1810; then, at La Sapienza University, Rome, obtaining a doctorate ad honorem in utroque iure (both canon and civil law) on 24 July 1816.
 He also obtained the title of advocate at the Roman Curia.

 Marini served as a civil assessor of the province of the Romagna from 1817 to 1820; before being named patrician of Ravenna by the city in 1820.
 He received the ecclesiastical tonsure in 1821.
 After this he became referendary of the Tribunals of the Apostolic Signatura of Justice and of Grace on 9 September 1821.
 He was created Domestic prelate of His Holiness.
-From March 1822 he served as a relator of the Sacred Congregation for Good Government.
+From March 1822 he served as a relator of the Sacred Congregation of the Good Government.
 He was also a member of the Congregation of the Fabric of Saint Peter's Basilica.
 He served as auditor of Cardinal Camerlengo Bartolomeo Pacca from 1823 to 1824.
 He was an honorary member of the literary Academy of San Luca from 1824, a voting member of the Tribunal of the Apostolic Signature of Justice, 1824-1825, an Auditor of the Apostolic Chamber, and Auditor of the Sacred Roman Rota (8 October 1826).
 He was appointed governor of Rome, vice-camerlengo of the Holy Roman Church and director general of police on 22 April 1845, serving until 21 December 1846.